 Once appropriate documentation is collected from a doctor, selecting the type of power lift chair Medicare will cover is the next step.
 Since Medicare only covers the cost of the seat lift mechanism, and the beneficiary is responsible for the furniture portion of the lift chair, an individual should choose the lift chair that bests suits their taste and style, as well as their medical needs.

 Although the market for power lift chairs Medicare pays for has many manufacturers, Pride Mobility offers durable and stylish power lift chairs Medicare may cover.
 VivaLift!® Power Recliners offer customizable settings with ease for comfort and convenience.
 Adjustable features such as power headrest, power backrest, power lumbar and footrest extension provide comfort levels based on the individual’s preference.
 The VivaLift!
-Voya Power Recliner includes a soft-touch remote with USB charging port.
+Voya Power Recliner includes a soft-touch remote with the USB charging port.
 The Sierra Power Lift Chair comes in three stonewash fabric color variations and offers infinite, lay-flat positioning for maximum comfort.

 The Heritage Collection’s power lift chairs are the top-selling units in the Pride Lift Chair line.
 Equipped with FirstUp® technology, they are built with a steel lift frame for long-term durability.
-A heavy-duty actuator and scissor mechanism supports the user’s weight with noiseless and smooth lift performance, lifting the individual from the seated to the standing position with greater speed compared to other power lift chairs on the market.
+A heavy-duty actuator and scissor mechanism support the user’s weight with noiseless and smooth lift performance, lifting the individual from the seated to the standing position with greater speed compared to other power lift chairs on the market.
 Additional features include head and arm covers and large dual pockets for storage.

 Since purchasing a power lift chair Medicare may cover leaves some of the responsibility of the cost to the beneficiary, individuals should choose a unit that meets their style, comfort and durability requirements.